apache/druid/docs/content/configuration/index.md

 #### Azure Blob Store Task Logs
 Store task logs in Azure Blob Store.

-Note: this uses the same storage account as the deep storage module for azure.
+Note: The `druid-azure-extensions` extension must be loaded, and this uses the same storage account as the deep storage module for azure.

 |Property|Description|Default|
 |--------|-----------|-------|